clarkfitzg/course_planning/bigdata.md

 This course belongs in stats because the purpose of everything we do in this course is to answer data analysis questions.
 To answer these questions for real data sets we have to learn about the technologies that allow us to process the data.
 We write our programs solely to answer these questions, rather than developing more general purpose software.
+The focus of this course is _not_ implementation; we build on existing lower level implementations whenever possible, rather than reimplementing common tasks.
 Thus, the technologies are a means to an end.

 The following are examples of high level data analysis questions: